 Additional Element Maintenance and Performance Information

-- If the element gets powder or paint overspray on it, the element may be cleaned by using a fine non-woven abrasive pad (example: Scotchbrite pads or fine steel wool).
+- - If the element gets powder or paint overspray on it the element may be cleaned by using a fine non-woven abrasive pad when cool (example: Scotchbright pads or fine steel wool).

-- Element mounting points should be checked for tightness annually.
+- - Element mounting points should be checked for tightness frequently.

-If you have any problems or questions, please call customer service for complete technical service or additional information.
+If you have problems or questions, please call customer service for complete technical assistance